 Full time employees of the Group in the PRC participate in a government mandated defined contribution plan, pursuant to which certain pension benefits, medical care, employee housing fund and other welfare benefits are provided to the employees.
 Chinese labor regulations require that the PRC subsidiaries and the VIE of the Group make contributions to the government for these benefits based on certain percentages of the employees' salaries, up to a maximum amount specified by the local government.
 The Group has no legal obligation for the benefits beyond the contributions made.
-The total amounts of such employee benefit expenses, which were expensed as incurred, were approximately RMB29,583, RMB40,717 and RMB68,389 for the years ended December 31, 2017, 2018 and 2019, respectively.
+The total amounts of such employee benefit expenses, which were expensed as incurred, were approximately RMB40,717, RMB68,389 and RMB46,910 for the years ended December 31, 2018, 2019 and 2020, respectively.

-(u) Taxation
+(y) Taxation